Nova Scotia, on Canada's Atlantic Coast, is also called "Canada's Ocean

 Rail's "Ocean" continues to provide this service and is perhaps unique in being

-a named passenger train that has run for over a century.
+a named passenger train that has run for over a

 The Nova Scotia Railway Heritage Society is delighted to help introduce you to some of the